The Honest Truth About So-Called "Natural" Products

 What is a concerned consumer to do?
 Are there any other cleaning products that don't contain SLS?

 Yes!
-Simply choose cleaning products that are certified USDA organic.
+Simply choose cleaning products that are certified organic.
 Unlike the marketing claims on Honest's or Ecos' labels, which are not reviewed or approved by any government agency before they are shipped, all certified organic products must have their formulations reviewed, the labels and claims checked for accuracy, and the manufacturing facilities audited by outside third parties to make sure there are no violations.
 It is simply illegal to sell a certified organic cleaning product that contains SLS in it - period.

 I personally created the line of Fit Organic cleaning products with the goal of FINALLY giving naturally minded consumers what they really want: cleaning products that work without the worry of using harsh chemicals like SLS.
-Our independent certifications from organizations such as the Oregon Tilth Company (OTCO) confirm to consumers that they are not getting harsh chemicals they want to avoid.
+Our independent certifications from organizations such as the Oregon Tilth Company confirm to consumers that they are not getting harsh chemicals they want to avoid.

 In summary, don't be fooled by green-washing marketing tactics.
 Don't pay a premium for cleaning products that use a celebrity actress as a spokesperson but are not really natural.

-If you want to buy truly SLS-free cleaning products, buy brands that proudly display the certified USDA organic logo instead.
+If you want to buy truly SLS-free cleaning products, buy brands that proudly display the certified organic logo instead.
 We would be honored if you would try FIT Organic as a new way to clean - organically!

 Sincerely,